 has enrolled over 90,000 participants from over 170 countries.
 Through this project, Nagy is sharing his latest research on ancient Greek heroes, a subject that he has been studying for over four decades.
 Participants in previous sessions describe being transformed

 by the content, the community, and the profound experience of “reading closely.”
-HeroesX participants are also eligible to register for Hour 25
+HeroesX participants in good standing are also eligible to register for Kosmos Society

 , an open-ended, community-driven companion project hosted by Harvard’s Center for Hellenic Studies.

-The project is open for registration until December, 2015.
+The project, currently in v7, is open for registration until May 2017.
 Enroll now

 Hours 1–5: “Epic and Lyric”